Miss You (Rolling Stones song): Release and legacy

-"Miss You" became the Rolling Stones' eighth and final number one single in the United States on its initial release in 1978.
+"Miss You" became the Rolling Stones' eighth and final number-one single in the United States on its initial release in 1978.
 It hit the top on 5 August 1978, ending the seven-week reign of "Shadow Dancing" by Andy Gibb.
 It also reached number three in the United Kingdom.
-The song was originally nearly nine minutes long, but was edited to nearly five minutes for the album version, and to three-and-a-half minutes for the radio single.
-In order to properly edit the radio single without audible bumps and glitches, a separate mix was constructed and then edited for continuity.
-Cash Box said that "strong, driving, funky backbeat" is good for dancing that "Keith [Richards] provides a wrangling guitar line."
+The song was originally nine minutes long but was edited to almost five minutes for the album version and three-and-a-half minutes for the radio single.
+To properly edit the radio single without audible bumps and glitches, a separate mix was constructed and then edited for continuity.
+Cash Box said that a "strong, driving, funky backbeat" is suitable for dancing and that "Keith [Richards] provides a wrangling guitar line."
 Record World said that it was "a rather hushed soul-rocker that is one of their best records in some time" and praised Jagger's vocals.

 The B-side of the single was another album track, "Far Away Eyes", a tongue-in-cheek country tune sung by Jagger in a pronounced drawl.

-A live recording was captured during the Rolling Stones' 1989-1990 Steel Wheels/Urban Jungle Tour and released on the 1991 live album Flashpoint.
-Other live versions have been recorded and/or filmed, including a November 1981 performance included on Let's Spend the Night Together (1983), July 1995 performances released on Totally Stripped (2016), a July 2013 performance on Hyde Park Live, and a March 2016 performance included as a bonus track on Havana Moon.
+A live recording was captured during the Rolling Stones' 1989–1990 Steel Wheels/Urban Jungle Tour and released on the 1991 live album Flashpoint.
+Other live versions have been recorded and filmed, including a November 1981 performance included on Let's Spend the Night Together (1983), July 1995 performances released on Totally Stripped (2016), a July 2013 performance on Hyde Park Live, and a March 2016 performance included as a bonus track on Havana Moon.

-In 2010, Rolling Stone magazine rated "Miss You" number 498 in its list of The 500 Greatest Songs of All Time, dropping down 2 spots from number 496 in the 2004 version.
+In 2010, Rolling Stone magazine rated "Miss You" number 498 in its list of The 500 Greatest Songs of All Time, dropping down two spots from number 496 in the 2004 version.

 2002 Dr. Dre remix

-In 2002, music producer Dr. Dre released a re-mix of the track.
+In 2002, music producer Dr. Dre released a remix of the track.
 It was featured in the 2002 film Austin Powers in Goldmember.